 Anna haunts me.
 She lived.
 She bore two children.
 She died.
 And but for my digging through the dusty records at City Hall, like so many women before her, we never would have known she existed.

 What are the odds that I would open the book to that page and see that record?
-Eleven thousand to one?
+Ten thousand to one?
 A million to one?
 It was spooky.

-"You found that record because Anna wanted herself known," the woman at the archives said.
+"You found that record because Anna wanted you know her," the woman at the archives said.

 I believe she did.

-Here is what I know of her: Anna Moran was born in County Mayo, Ireland in 1848, and died in Boston in 1876.
+Here is what I know: Anna Moran was born in County Mayo, Ireland in 1848, and died in Boston in 1876.
 She left behind a two-year-old daughter and a baby son, not yet a year old.
 That baby boy grew up to be a father to ten children.
 One of those children was my mother.